Dynamic design & history

 In 2014, the Conservancy purchased the majority of the parkland owned by the Guthrie, then secured a 50-year lease for the rest of the land, owned by the City of Minneapolis.
 An agreement with the city defines the Conservancy’s continuing maintenance responsibilities.
-In 2015, three sculptures from the Walker Art Center’s Sculpture Garden were relocated to the park.
+Between 2015–2017, four sculptures from the Walker Art Center’s Sculpture Garden were relocated to the park.

 In this stone and steel-mesh sculpture, Hatcher melds the logic of an engineer with a visionary’s impulse to transcend time and space.
 A futuristic dome, made of thousands of wire polyhedrons, rests atop Egyptian columns.
 An assortment of objects, including a chair, a turtle, numbers and letters, hover within the dome: private symbols that the artist offers for universal contemplation.
 Source: Walker Art Center website.

 A pair of enormous, red-painted steel beams meet at their ends, creating an alarmingly improbable triangle.
 A longer beam forms the third leg of the tripod, jutting some 38 feet into the air.
 Three flat, centerless discs unify the junction.
 The effect of this characteristic work by di Suvero evokes the force we attach to the atomic world: dynamic, red-hot, powerful, and strangely elegant.
 Source: Walker Art Center website.